Introduction

 - Reliability: Evaluate the quality and availability of support during and after implementation.
 Reliable vendors provide local, responsive technical and policy expertise when complex issues arise.

-- Training Resources: Strong vendors offer dedicated training, detailed documentation, and ongoing education to ensure your team maximizes the system’s potential.
+- Training Resources: Strong vendors offer dedicated training, detailed documentation, and ongoing education to ensure your team maximises the system’s potential.

 Comparing HRIS vs. HRMS vs. HCM